gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 You should have one EC2 Instance with MemeGen installed on it which is reachable and works with the remote DynamoDB.

 ## Visual Interpretation ##
 Right now, we only have one server and it's carrying the full load of a savage Meme Economy boom.
-We'll need multiple servers and an (elastic) Load Balancer to share the network load over the two instances.
+We'll need multiple servers and an Elastic Load Balancer (ELB) to share the network load over the two instances.

 ![](../Images/Lab4.png?raw=true)